 In the last part of the analysis, I evaluate the welfare effects of the two reforms.
-While the two reforms analyzed here were not targeted to mothers, they are helpful to estimate the welfare effects of directional changes to benefit levels or duration while keeping the other relevant parameters fixed.
+While the reforms studied in this paper might have low external validity, they are helpful to estimate the welfare effects of changes to PL benefits while keeping the other relevant parameters fixed.
 I develop a conceptual framework to evaluate the welfare effects of changes to parental leave policies in terms of empirically measurable sufficient statistics.
 I apply a simple model based on Baily (1978); Chetty (2008); Schmieder, Von Wachter, and Bender (2012); Schmieder and Von Wachter (2016) to parental leave policies to study the welfare effects of benefit levels and benefit durations and how different policy instruments address the incentive-insurance trade-off.
-Using the estimated costs and benefits from the analysis above, I derive the Marginal Value of Public Funds (MVPF, Hendren and Sprung-Keyser, 2020) associated with each of the two changes in unemployment insurance benefits.
-I find that both reforms are associated with a MVPF lower than 1, reflecting that providing parental leave benefits is very costly per euro spent if it does not come with job protection.
-Interestingly, the MVPF of the duration reform is higher (0.7) than the MVPF of the replacement rate reform (0.5): the duration reform has a higher insurance value for mothers and, in relative terms, a lower impact on cumulative earnings.
+Using the estimated costs and benefits from the analysis above, I derive the Marginal Value of Public Funds (MVPF, Hendren and Sprung-Keyser, 2020) associated with the two changes in unemployment insurance benefits.
+I find that the MVPF of the reforms is almost always less than one suggesting that supporting women through increases in benefits' generosity costly per euro provided if it does not come with job protection.